ioquatix/relaxo/README.md

 As Relaxo is unapologetically based on git, you can use git directly with a non-bare working directory to add any files you like.
 You can even point Relaxo at an existing git repository.

+### Durability

+Relaxo is based on `libgit2` and asserts that it is a transactional database.
+We base this assertion on:

+- All writes into the object store using `libgit2` are atomic and synchronized to disk.
+- All updates to refs are atomic and synchronized to disk.

+Provided these two invariants are maintained, the operation of Relaxo will be safe.

+The default mode of `libgit2` is not to call `fsync`.
+Therefore, if you have power loss, and your storage does not have a battery backed cache, you may experience corruption of the most recent commit.
+However, [`libgit2` is adding `fsync`](https://github.com/libgit2/libgit2/issues/41230) which will guarantee durability.

 ## Contributing

 1. Fork it